wandb/codesearchnet/README.md

  ![alt text](images/architecture.png "Architecture")

  - This model ingests a parallel corpus of (`comments`, `code`) and learns to retrieve a code snippet given a natural language query.
-Specifically, `comments` are top-level function and method comments (ex: in python called docstrings), and `code` is either an entire function or method.
+Specifically, `comments` are top-level function and method comments (ex: in Python called docstrings), and `code` is either an entire function or method.
 Throughout this repo, we refer to the terms docstring and query interchangibly.
  - The query has a single encoder, whereas each programming language has its own encoder (our initial release has three languages: Python, Java, and C#).
  - Encoders available are: Neural-Bag-Of-Words, RNN, 1D-CNN, Self-Attention (BERT), and a 1D-CNN+Self-Attention Hybrid.